hashAI/fast-e-com/README.md

 By default, the dependencies are managed with [uv](https://docs.astral.sh/uv/), go there and install it.

-From `./backend/` you can install all the dependencies with:
+You can install all the dependencies with:

 ```console
 $ uv sync